 The company aims to control the need for air travel by, for example, developing electronic tools that may replace personal attendance and communication under certain circumstances.

-Commuting-related greenhouse gas emissions are curbed by encouraging employees to use public transport by offering them the opportunity to use employer-subsidised commuter tickets and work partially from home.
+Commuting-related greenhouse gas emissions are curbed by encouraging employees to use public transport, by offering them the opportunity to use employer-subsidised commuter tickets and by work partially from home.

 The company is not aware of any environmental damage caused by its operations.

 In accordance with the international standards followed by Finnfund, the investee companies must improve their resource efficiency by aiming to prevent the generation of waste, recycling the waste that has been generated and operating in a manner that saves water and energy.